jina-ai/clip-as-service/README.md

 da = c.encode(da, show_progress=True)
 ```

-Depending on your GPU and client-server network, it could take a while to embed 12K images.
-In my case, it takes ~2 minute.
+Depending on your GPU and client-server network, it may take a while to embed 12K images.
+In my case, it took about two minutes.

 <details>
 <summary>Download the pre-encoded dataset</summary>

-For people who are impatient or lack of GPU, waiting can be a hell.
-In this case, you can simply pull our pre-encoded image dataset.
+If you're impatient or don't have a GPU, waiting can be Hell.
+In this case, you can simply pull our pre-encoded image dataset:

 ```python
 from docarray import DocumentArray